Emerson Field Sites »

 Submit your application now!

 Why Host an Emerson Fellow?

 The Emerson Program provides organizations with the skills, energy, and dedication of a Hunger Fellow to support the efforts of community-based non-profit organizations and local government agencies in their work against hunger and poverty.
 Emerson Fellows are a bright, diverse group of emerging leaders committed to social justice.
-They have college degrees and a broad range of educational, professional, and life experiences.
 They are eager to contribute meaningful work and learn from leaders in the field.
 Fellows can support your efforts and increase your capacity to eliminate hunger, poverty, and their root causes—including racism.
 Meet our current Fellows!

 Fellows build capacity in field organizations by